BettercareHealth/bettercare/maternal-care/test-11.md

 	1. Any haemorrhage following the delivery of the infant which appears to be excessive must be regarded as a postpartum haemorrhage.
 12. What is the management of a retained placenta following the active management of the third stage of labour?
 	1. Pethidine and diazepam (Valium) must be given intravenously and a manual removal of the placenta done in the labour ward.
-	1. An intravenous infusion with 20 units of oxytocin should be started to ensure a well-contracted uterus and then the patient should be referred to hospital for a manual removal under general anaesthesia.
+	1. An intravenous infusion with a side infusion containing 20 units of oxytocin should be started to ensure a well-contracted uterus and then the patient should be referred to hospital for a manual removal under general anaesthesia.
 	1. Allow a further 30 minutes of observation before referring the patient.
 	1. Apply fundal pressure together with traction on the cord to deliver the placenta.
 13. What should be done if a severe haemorrhage occurs before the delivery of the placenta and the third stage of labour is being managed by the passive method?